-As at 31 March 2022 three members of the Committee sat on the Board of CPT.
-These were Dame Kate Barker, G James Shearer and Bleddyn W Hancock.
-The Board met three times during the year.
+As at 31 March 2023, four members of the Committee sat on the Board of CPT.
+These were Dame Kate Barker, G James Shearer, Bleddyn Hancock and James Grant.
+The Board met twice during the year.

 Internal Dispute Resolution Procedure